Guide to Boston Roof Deck Regulations & Permits

 Next Steps

 Ready to transform your rooftop?
-Start by booking a complimentary compliance assessment at CountBricks.com/consultation.
+Start by booking a complimentary compliance assessment at CountBricks.com.
 In one 15-minute voice call we’ll capture your goals, run a live zoning check, and email a preliminary cost projection—all before you climb down the ladder.